MarcusHoltz/proxmox-8to9-upgrade/README.md

 - **PBS running backups?** Stop them first or risk corruption
 - **Mixed repos?** Script will warn - fix enterprise vs no-subscription conflicts
 - **Config file prompts?** Choose "Keep Current Version" for Proxmox configs
-- **Test first** if you have a non-production system
+- **Enterprise repo enabled?** Script removes it (causes 401 errors without subscription)

 ## What It Does

 1. Runs pre-flight checks (pve8to9)
 2. Backs up your APT sources to `/root/apt_backup_*`
 3. Updates all repos from bookworm→trixie
+4. Configures no-subscription repos
-4. Tells you what to do next
+5. Tells you what to do next

+> Does NOT auto-run `apt dist-upgrade` (you do this manually)

 ## If Something Breaks